Muhammad Tahir-ul-Qadri: Long March 2014

 On 17 June 2014, a violent clash occurred between the Punjab Police and Pakistan Awami Tehreek activists resulting in the deaths of several protesters from police gunfire.
 Tahir-ul-Qadri said the police refused to log a First Information Report.
 The Baqir Najfi inquiry found that police actively participated in the massacre to remove barriers that were installed on orders of the High Court.

-Tahir-ul-Qadri's flight was due to land at Islamabad airport however the Pakistani authorities refused landing permission and the plane was diverted to Lahore airport.
-Tahir-ul-Qadri believed he would be harmed by the Punjab government and was personally escorted by the convoy of Governor of Punjab to his residence in Model Town, Lahore.
+Tahir-ul-Qadri's flight was scheduled to land at Islamabad airport; however, the Pakistani authorities denied landing permission, leading to the plane being diverted to Lahore airport.
+Tahir-ul-Qadri expressed concerns about potential harm from the Government of Punjab, and was personally escorted by the convoy of the Governor of Punjab to his residence in Model Town, Lahore.

 As of the end of September 2014, the Inqilab March began, with sit-in protests with allied partner Imran Khan, chairman and founder of Tehreek-e-Insaaf (PTI) and organiser of 2014 Azadi March, in the capital of Pakistan, Islamabad.

 Imran Khan and Tahir-ul-Qadri did not fully join their protest marches nor decline to support each other.
 On 10 August 2014, Qadri formally announced that his party's political march, the Inqilab March, would proceed parallel with PTI's Azadi march.
 Both marches were organised to take different routes, albeit closely mirroring each other.
 It is apparent that the two parties have similar objectives yet different aims and strategies.
 The announcement of two parallel marches by parties in opposition gave rise to speculation that a coalition between PTI and PAT was possible.
 The chiefs of the two parties never clearly stipulated a formal coalition; but an informal agreement to support each other was achieved.

 On 21 August 2014, Qadri said that the government had not been allowing his workers to supply food items and potable water to the participants of the sit-in.

 The Daily Dawn of 31 August 2014 claimed that hundreds of people were injured in the federal capital as police battled throngs of protesters led by Pakistan Tehreek-i-Insaf and Pakistan Awami Tehreek.

 Then Prime Minister Nawaz Sharif appointed Chief of Army Staff General Raheel Sharif to act as a mediator.
 General Raheel Sharif met with Tahir-ul-Qadri and Imran Khan to end the sit-in.
 It was due to the intervention of General Raheel Sharif that the police report was logged.
 Tahir-ul-Qadri congratuled his supporters in their struggle for justice.

 It was reported that Tahir-ul-Qadri led the Eid prayer at Islamabad's D-Chowk.
 The congregation was attended by Imran Khan and other political leaders, including Raja Nasir Abbas Jafary of MWM.
 Animal sacrifies were also offered in the name of Allah following the Sunnah of Prophet Ibrahim and his son Prophet Ismail.